LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

 - Gas Efficiency: Minimize gas, avoid dust problems.[^8]

-- Simplicity: A passive user or contract should be able to benefit from Morpho simply supplying/borrowing.
+- Simplicity: A passive user or contract should be able to benefit from LQG simply supplying/borrowing.

-- Fairness: The use of Morpho should benefit as many users as possible.
+- Fairness: The use of LQG should benefit as many users as possible.

 One might think that efficiency is gained to the advantage of a small club of suppliers that are matched.
 This is not quite the case.
 The contention here is that the way the interest rate market is run at the moment in DeFi disincentivizes the demand for liquidity on the borrowing side.
-With Morpho in place, more borrowers show up and the entire cash-flow market grows.
+With LQG in place, more borrowers show up and the entire cash-flow market grows.
 Moreover, as described in 2.3, the P2P APY will self-adjust according to offer and demand and thus attract even more users!

 One could also imagine that this matching engine requires to loop over the number of users and thus can't be scalable with the constraints of the blockchain.
-The Morpho algorithm does use a loop to iterate through users.
-The idea is that Morpho's gas cost is chosen by the DAO, which sets how many matches are done for each user.
+The LQG algorithm does use a loop to iterate through users.
+The idea is that LQG's gas cost is chosen by the DAO, which sets how many matches are done for each user.
 When there is no gas for matching left, the algorithm falls back to the pool for the remaining amount.
-This ensures the full scalability of Morpho
+This ensures the full scalability of LQG

-Finally, remark that Morpho is fully onchain.
+Finally, remark that LQG is fully onchain.
 The Yellow Paper shall provide the full description of this algorithm.
-This is the Morpho Optimizers WhitePaper.
+This is the LQG Optimizers WhitePaper.

 ## Token Incentives and inverted spreads {#Liquidity mining and inverted spreads}

 Compound or Aave are currently undergoing very strong liquidity mining programs as they emit large amounts of their native tokens AAVE or COMP to incentivize users onto their respective protocols.
-If the user is not in a P2P position (i.e. the user is placed in a pool), Morpho transfers all the rewards to guarantee at least the same rates as Compound.
+If the user is not in a P2P position (i.e. the user is placed in a pool), LQG transfers all the rewards to guarantee at least the same rates as Compound.

 Often, liquidity mining rewards can reduce the net APY (APY+rewards)